Tua Tagovailoa Rumors: Track Your Latest NFL 2020 Draft Landing Locations and Latest Injury Updates

 "I know that under the Patriots rating system, a 6-foot quarterback would have to be really elite for a long period of time to be recruited," Lombardi said on his podcast.

-April 15: A source tells the Miami Herald that "no team has worked more on Oregon quarterback Justin Herbert in the past two years than the Dolphins."
+April 15: A source tells the Herald that "no team has worked more for Herbert in the past two years than the Dolphins."
 According to the Herald, Miami also had a video conference with the Oregon quarterback, crediting the rumor that he is favored over Tagovailoa with the fifth overall pick.

 April 13th: Former Cardinals quarterback Matt Leinart, the 10th pick in the 2006 NFL Draft, said he would recruit Tagovailoa despite his injury history.